kop1/nnplus/README.txt

 	nfos are attempted to be retrieved using a queuing method. there will be a number of attempts to get an nfo before giving up

-IMDB/TMDB
+IMDB/TMDB/ROTTENTOMATOES
 	if enabled, and if an imdb id is found in the nfo, the application will attempt to use that imdb id to get general data about the movie (title, year, genre, covers etc) from themoviedb.org.
 If no entry is available from tmdb then an attempt to gather the info from imdb.com is made. any results are stored in the moveinfo table, with covers/backdrops being saved to the images/covers/.

 3RD PARTY API KEYS
-	in order to do lookups to tmdb and amazon, api keys are used. newznab is shipped with some default keys, but due to the restrictions on use of api's, it is strongly suggested you go and get your own api keys and save them in the site edit page.
+	in order to do lookups to tmdb, rottent tomatoes and amazon, api keys are used. newznab is shipped with some default keys, but due to the restrictions on use of api's, it is strongly suggested you go and get your own api keys and save them in the site edit page.

 CONTENT/CMS
 	pages can be added to the site with seo friendly urls via the /admin/ edit content links